Rampage (DC Comics): Fictional character biography

-Faulkner proved to be a talented administrator and earned a transfer to new S.T.A.R.
-Labs in Phoenix.
-Once there, she befriended the young superhero Starman AKA Will Payton.
-She helped him on several occasions as Rampage, and the two formed a relationship.
-Her part-time career of heroics and her romance came to an end when she was sent back to Metropolis to take part in the major re-organization of S.T.A.R.
+At S.T.A.R.
+Labs, Faulkner befriends the young superhero Starman (Will Payton).
+She helps him on several occasions as Rampage, and the two formed a relationship.
+Faulkner is later forced to return to Metropolis to take part in the major re-organization of S.T.A.R.
 Labs necessitated by the destruction of the corporation's main laboratory.
-She supervised S.T.A.R.
-Labs' efforts to reignite the sun in the Final Night crisis.
+She supervises S.T.A.R.
+Labs' efforts to reignite the sun in The Final Night event.

-When Kitty's new colleague Christine Bruckner framed her for embezzlement, Superman tried to speak in her defence, but found himself forced to pursue Rampage as she tore through the town of Leesburg trying to kill Christine for her betrayal, Superman limiting collateral damage while Supergirl - who had recently settled into Leesburg after adopting the civilian identity of Linda Danvers - tried to stop Rampage.
-When Superman allowed Rampage to attack Christine to end the pursuit, however, Rampage accepted that she didn't have it in her to commit murder, returning to Kitty while Supergirl forced Christine to confess what she had done.
+When Faulkner's colleague Christine Bruckner frames her for embezzlement, Superman tries to speak in her defense, but is forced to pursue Rampage as she tears through the town of Leesburg trying to kill Bruckner for her betrayal.
+When Superman allows Rampage to attack Bruckner to end the pursuit, Rampage accepts that she is not willing to commit murder, returning to her human form while Supergirl forces Bruckner to confess what she had done.

-Faulkner supervised the enhancement of the abilities of the hero Antaeus.
+Faulkner supervises the enhancement of the abilities of the hero Antaeus.
 In return, S.T.A.R.
 Labs gained valuable knowledge about the nature of genetically enhanced super-beings.

-Since her return to Metropolis, it has been hinted that Kitty may have developed a crush on Parasite before his death.

-She has received a promotion to director of Metropolis S.T.A.R.
-Labs.

-Rampage recently resurfaced under the control of Starro.

-Mon-El fights an out of control Rampage in Metropolis as his first test as the new guardian of the city.
-He carries her high into the air and carelessly drops her unaware that he might hurt her or someone else.
+Faulkner later becomes the director of S.T.A.R.
+Labs in Metropolis.

 Powers and abilities

-Kitty can absorb and store solar energy as sustenance.
-When her cells are metabolized, she grew in size with immense physical traits.
-Rampage is able to leap great distances by simulating the effects of flying.
-The more she feeds, the bigger she gets, but too much sunlight would overload her body.
-She wore a modified regulator collar that controls the proper amount of exposure for her to maintain human form.
-As Dr. Faulkner, she has scientific knowledge.
-But as Rampage, she became short-tempered, less inhibited, and always ready for the next adrenaline rush.
+Rampage can absorb and store solar energy as sustenance to empower herself.
+She can also leap great distances, simulating the effects of flight.